University FundraisingGet started

 “For people who are debating doing a fundraising event or activity, I couldn’t recommend it more!
 Another thing that we learnt is that there are plenty of people who are willing to help!
 We reached out to a lot of companies to see if they were able to support us by supplying us with items for our event and the response that we received was overwhelming.
 If you don’t ask, you don’t get!”Get started

 Ellie, a Fashion Business and Promotion student at Birmingham City University, has also shared her fundraising achievements:

 “Being all online this year, it has been a challenge!
 Our last module was events management and as a group, we had to create a virtual event.
 Our event was called ’Styling a Shero’ and it focused on bringing mothers and daughters together for Mother’s Day, giving them fashion advice with a push to be sustainable.

 Previously, this module has required students to hold an in-person event, raising money for charity.
 In 2021, the brief didn’t include charity work due to it being a virtual event, however, as a group, supporting a charity was something we wanted to carry out, raising money for vital research, during difficult times.

 With our target audience being women, and personally knowing so many women affected by breast cancer, I researched breast cancer related charities.
 Against Breast Cancer just seemed like the perfect charity for our cause.
-I contacted Molly via the website, and she got back in touch immediately.
+I contacted the charity via the website, and they got back in touch immediately.
 They offered us content for our virtual event, they promoted our event to social media and were so helpful and supportive with what we wanted to achieve.